Onelinerhub/onelinerhub/golang/how-to-xor-for-booleans.md

-# How to XOR for booleans
+# How to use XOR for booleans

 ```go
 package main